 West Virginia – Insurance bill signed by Governor Justice.

-New York – Lien bill to address verified mail, email, and contractual value limitation awaiting Governor’s signature.
+New York – Lien bill to address verified mail, email, and contractual value limitation signed by Governor Cuomo.
 Bill also extends the payment demand from 10 days to 30 days.

 Still active – offensive measures